-We then computed basic biological parameters and biological reference points that are based on a stock-recruitment relationship.
-As VPA does not assume a stock-recruitment relationship when estimating stock abundances, we estimated the continuous HS relationship after VPA estimation, using SSB and the number of recruits estimated by VPA.
+where α is the slope at the origin and β is the breaking point at SSB.
+We estimated these parameters by assuming log-normal error in the number of recruits.
 We used the averages of M at age, weight at age, maturity at age, and estimated F over years to derive SSB0 (SSB at F=0), R0 (recruitment at F=0), steepness (h), MSY, SSBmsy (SSB that allows for MSY), %SPRmsy (percentage of spawner per recruit at the MSY level relative to that at F=0), SSBmsy/SSB0, and F/Fmsy.
-The definition of steepness in the HS function depended on that by Punt et al. (2014): $h = 1 - \beta/SSB0$.
+The definition of steepness in the HS function depended on that by Punt et al. (2014): h = $1 - \beta/SSB0$.
 The MSY-based reference points were obtained by assuming that selectivity at age is the one that obtained by the average of F at age over years.
 Although we here estimated the 'deterministic' MSY-based reference points for simplicity, it is forewarned that the deterministic MSY-based reference points are necessarily more optimistic than 'stochastic' MSY-based reference points that are computed by a population dynamics simulation incorporating stochasticity including recruitment variability (Okamura et al. 2020).
 As the biological parameters related to growth and maturity in chub mackerel are much time-varying due to density dependence (Watanabe and Yatsu 2004, 2006, Kamimura et al. 2021), the biological reference points would be time-varying (Miller and Brooks 2021).
 Therefore, we also calculated per-year reference points using each year's data and estimates.